simaQ/F2-DOCS/platform.md

 ### Solution for device resolution

-The solution for resolution is simple: Assume that the pixel ratio of the current device is 2, then just set the pixelRation property when creating an F2 chart.
+The solution for resolution is simple: Assume that the pixel ratio of the current device is 2, then just set the pixelRatio property when creating an F2 chart.

 ```javascript
 const chart = new F2.Chart({